fan2/mkdocs/docs/blog/posts/arm/a64-memory-barrier.md

 ## DSB(Data Synchronization Barrier)

 [Data Synchronization Barrier](https://developer.arm.com/documentation/102336/latest/Data-Synchronization-Barrier)

+[DSB: Data synchronization barrier.](https://developer.arm.com/documentation/ddi0602/2024-06/Base-Instructions/DSB--Data-synchronization-barrier-): This instruction is a memory barrier that ensures the completion of memory accesses.

 This **enforces** the same ordering as the Data Memory Barrier (`DMB`), but has the additional effect of blocking execution of *any* further instructions, *not* just loads or stores, or both, until synchronization is complete.
 This can be used to **prevent** execution of a `SEV` instruction, for instance, that would *signal* to other cores that an event occurred.
 It **waits** until all cache, TLB and branch predictor maintenance operations issued by this processor have completed for the specified shareability domain.